Keeping active

 Exercise and Fitness

-Balance training can be as simple as practicing standing from sitting with as little support as is safe to do so.
+Balance training can be as simple as practicing standing from sitting with as little support as is safe to do so, but the most important aspect of improving balance is strength training.
+Strength training can include any form of exercise that focuses on increasing muscle strength, typically through resistance exercises such as weightlifting, or bodyweight exercises.

 One of the best things anyone can do to improve their balance is through strength training.
 Strength training helps to maintain muscle and bone density which helps to reduce the potential effects of sarcopenia.